Koala Fact File

 The koalas shape is similar to the wombat which is its closest living relative, but the koala has longer limbs.

 Koalas have large sharp claws which help them in climbing trees.
 They have five digits on each paw, the front paws have two opposable thumbs and three fingers.
-Two toes on the back paws are joined together which forms a “grooming tool” which the koala uses to comb their fur and get rid of tics.
-The koala is one of the few mammals that has fingerprints that are similar to human fingerprints.
+Two toes on the back paws are joined together which forms a “grooming tool” which the koala uses to comb their fur and get rid of ticks.
+The koala is one of the few mammals that has a fingerprint similar to a human fingerprint.

 Koalas can vary in size and colour depending on where they live in Australia.
 Koalas that live in the southern areas are larger and have thicker grey fur while the ones that live in the northern areas are smaller and have brown fur.